JonBetts/CM0102-Starter-Kit/README.md

 Welcome to the CM 01/02 Starter Kit!

 The purpose of this little tool is to get you up and running as quickly as possible with CM 01/02.
 No need for worrying about downloading files, installing anything, applying patches or changing compatibility settings - this tool does everything required to get you setup on an original or updated version of CM!
-Please note that this tool only works with **Windows XP, Vista, 7, 8 and 10**.
+Please note that this tool works with **Windows XP, Vista, 7, 8 and 10** and now all **Mac OSX** versions from **High Sierra** all the way up to **Big Sur**.
 Whilst I have done my best to test on each operating system, there will undoubtedly be scenarios and configurations I haven't managed to cater for.
 Also if you do use an older operating system
 (i.e. XP or Vista) performance may be choppy as it's hard to cater for a 20 year old operating system!
 I've attempted to make the tool look and feel like the game interface so it's a bit more familiar.

-You will need to make sure you have the **Microsoft .NET 4.0** runtime or higher on your computer before running the tool.
+For the Windows version, you will need to make sure you have the **Microsoft .NET 4.0** runtime or higher on your computer before running the tool.
 This should come pre-installed on Windows 7, 8 and 10, but XP and Vista may require you to manually install it.
 I've included the installation file with this tool (dotNetFx40setup.exe).
 Just run that to install it, and you should be good to go (you will need an Internet connection for this though).
 If you don't install .NET 4.0 or higher, it will come up with an error message saying that the application "**failed to initialise properly**".

 To get started, all you have to do is extract the zip file anywhere you like.
 Click in to the folder that just got created and then double click on **CM0102StarterKit.exe** to start the tool up.
 Give it anywhere up to 30 seconds the first time you run it, as it needs to unpack the **Game** folder which contains everything needed for the tool to work.
 If you have an existing installation of CM 01/02 installed in the default location (**C:\Program Files (x86)\Championship Manager 01-02**) then it will automatically copy all of your existing save games across for use with the tool.
 Please be aware that to play them through this tool, your existing installation needs to have been running with the official 3.9.68 patch installed.

+## Mac version notes

+Please be aware that the Mac version is a port of the original Windows application.
+Because of that, certain things won't work in exactly the same way as the Windows version.
+Here are the important things you need to know:

+-   In High Sierra (and potentially other versions), when you play the game in windowed mode, there is a black border around the game, and you cannot see the rest of your windows and applications.
+Unfortunately there isn't a way around this, unless you upgrade to Big Sur as the behaviour isn't present on there.

+-   Switching from full screen to windowed mode in-game causes the game to minimise, and then when you click on it, it is now displayed strangely.
+All you have to do then is exit the game, and then re-open it via the Starter Kit and it should be fine.

+-   Please **DO NOT** use the option in Nick's Patcher to change the resolution to 1280x800 - the game will not display properly!

 ## The basics